mlr-archive/old-website/_source/2017-01-09-mlr-workshop.Rmd

 ## When and Where?

 In 2017, we are hosting the workshop at LMU Munich.
 The workshop will run from 6 March to 10 March 2017 (potentially including the sunday before and the saturday at the end), hosted by the Ludwig-Maximilians-University Munich (Address: [Geschwister-Scholl-Platz 1](https://goo.gl/maps/qZtJHsjQcMw), Room: M203).
+**It is also possible to arrive on Saturday or Sunday, as we already have the rooms and are able to work there.
+But this is totally optional and the official workshop starts on Monday.
+Same thing for the Saturday after the workshop.**

 <!--more-->